temperancehong/IMA205/classification_challenge/notes.md

 - [x] Address class imbalance with data augmentation
 - [x] Resnet18 with balanced dataset, (**Kaggle score 0.191**)
 - [x] Resnet18 but not pretrained, (**Kaggle score 0.275**)
+- [x] Resnet18 not pretrained with meta data integrated, no imbalance augmentation (**Kaggle score 0.466**)
-- [ ] Resnet18 not pretrained with meta data integrated
+- [x] Resnet18 not pretrained with meta data integrated, with imbalance augmentation (**Kaggle score 0.364**)
+- [x] Unet encoder with only image, score is very low (**Kaggle score 0.149**)
 ## Log
 - Used pretrained Resnet18 model to train the dataset, general training data augmentation should only be to tensor, if we add others the training score will be very low
--
+- Used unpretrained Resnet18 + meta data but no data augmentation for class imbalance, learning rate should be set to 0.01